-TL-0033 — PREPRUFE® Waterproofing Membrane—Job Site Preparations and Repair Procedures Technical Letter
+TL-0033 — PREPRUFE® Waterproofing Membrane—Job Site Preparations and Repair Procedures Technical Letter (US version)

 Successful installation of the PREPRUFE® Waterproofing System depends on proper site preparation to prevent membrane damage.
 The following are guidelines and recommendations to assist both the general contractor and the waterproofing contractor to work together to attain the best possible installation.

 Preparation and Repair Procedures